syncfusion-content/javascript-docs/js/Diagram/Page-Settings.md

 The `pageWidth` and `pageHeight` properties of page settings define the size of the page.
 In addition to that, you can customize the appearance of the page with a set of appearance specific properties.
 To explore those properties, refer [Page Settings](/js/api/ejDiagram#members:pagesettings "Page Settings").

-You can also customize the appearance of off-page regions with the property `backgroundColor`.
+You can also customize the appearance of off-page regions with the property `backgroundColor`, `backgroundImage`.

+### BackgroundImage

+The `backgroundImage` property sets one or more background images.

+`ImageAlignment`, `Scale`, `Source` are the properties of backgroundImage that customize the image.

+`ImageAlignment` customize the position of the image over the diagram/node area.To explore the properties, refer [Image Alignment](/js/api/ejDiagram#members:backgroundimage-alignment "Image Alignment").

+`Scale` describes how the image can be scaled.For more information, refer [Scale](/js/api/ejDiagram#members:backgroundimage-scale "Scale").

+`Source` describes the source path of the image.

 The following code illustrates how to customize the page size and the appearance of page and off-page.